uwkylelee/RealTimeMusicStreamProcessor/README.md

 ## Introduction

-This repository serves as a comprehensive practice environment for large-scale data processing and building a recommendation system using simulated music streaming data.
+This repository serves as a comprehensive practice environment for large-scale data processing system using simulated music streaming data.
 The data is synthetically generated using the `Faker` library in Python, which mimics realistic user interactions and streaming behaviors.

 The system leverages **Apache Kafka** for real-time data ingestion and streaming, ensuring efficient handling of